SaltyAsFrig/random_living_portrait_player/README.md

 Loads a folder of videos and randomly plays them when triggered by a PIR sensor (or other trigger).
 Put this script in the same folder as the videos and launch.
 By default it will use *.mp4 as the filter.
-You can  set a repeatcount if you want to play the same video specific number of times before the next random selection.
-While switching video the desktop will be visible for a few seconds as omxplayer loads again.
-To mask this ive implemented taking a screenshot of the currently paused starting frame and setting it as the wallpaper as the video plays.
+You can set the repeatcount if you want to play the same video specific number of times before the next random selection.
+While switching videos the desktop will be visible for a few seconds as omxplayer loads again.
+To mask that it takes a screenshot of the currently paused starting frame and sets it as the wallpaper.
 For this you **will also need to install** raspi2png to create the PNG file.
+There are also configurable delays (in seconds) for how long to wait between a motion trigger event and playing the video, and for how long to wait before enabling the trigger again after a video finishes.
+Use these to enhance the startle factor by making it less predictable to passers by.

 This version was developed on a Pi4 using the 2021-05-07-raspios-buster-armhf release.
 You need to use a Buster release that still has omxplayer in it as newer Raspbian releases don't work with it.
 This should still work on